Bwc9876/CodeReview/tests/TESTS.md

 ### UserMethodsTest

-Test the methods on the the `User` model.
+Test the methods on the `User` model.

 #### test_user_session_str